websanco/liferay-learn/docs/dxp/7.x/en/process-automation/workflow/designing-and-managing-workflows/workflow-designer/using-condition-nodes.md

-# Condition Node Reference
+# Using Condition Nodes

 > Subscribers

 _Condition_ nodes are best used when you have multiple reviewers and must determine which reviewer should be assigned.
 For example different documents might require review by the Legal department or the Marketing team.

-Much like [Fork and Join nodes](./forks-and-joins-reference.md), a _Condition_ node splits the review path.
+Much like [Fork and Join nodes](./using-forks-and-joins.md), a _Condition_ node splits the review path.
 However, unlike the _Fork_ node which requires the corresponding _Join_ node, the _Condition_ node stands alone.
 It acts as a gatekeeper by checking whether the specified conditions are met, and then assigns the asset to the right reviewer based on those conditions.

 The [Category Specific Definition](../workflow-designer-overview/resources/category-specific-definition.xml) contains an example of a Conditions node: